ngraveio/ur-registry/README.md

 ## 🚀 Quick start

-In the root folder run following commands _(all the below commands need to run on root folder)_:
+In the root folder run the following commands _(all the below commands need to run on root folder)_:

 Install all dependecies with: